alperkaradag/RCGAN/README.md

 ```

 ## Evaluation
-For [StackGAN++](https://github.com/hanzhanggit/StackGAN-v2) please follow the instructions of corresponding github projects of the baseline frameworks for more evaluation details. <br>
+For [StackGAN++](https://github.com/hanzhanggit/StackGAN-v2) and [MSGAN](https://github.com/HelenMao/MSGAN) please follow the instructions of corresponding github projects of the baseline frameworks for more evaluation details. <br>
 ### Testing Examples
 **StackGAN++-Mode-Seeking** <br>
 ```